 Student Procedure

-The student completes Section 1 of the CPL Portfolio Form and submits the form to a Faculty Member or the Department Chair responsible for the course for which CPL credit is being requested.

 The student communicates with the faculty member or Department Chair and is informed whether or not CPL is available according to department or program guidelines.

 In situations where there are department or program guidelines for CPL credit:

 The student communicates with the faculty member or Department Chair to determine whether they have met the guidelines for earning CPL credit.